stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 3. Transformation to NIO buffers.

-Ideally we would only perform the above steps _once_ since we are only really interested in the vertex and index bufferable objects.
-We therefore introduce a custom persistence mechanism to write _buffered model_ to the file-system _once_ which can then be loaded without the overhead of the above steps.
+Ideally we would only perform the above steps _once_ since we are only really interested in the resultant vertex and index bufferable objects.
+Therefore we introduce a custom persistence mechanism to write a model to the file-system _once_ which can then be loaded without the overhead of the above steps.

-The model loader outputs a model to a `DataOutputStream` as this supports both Java primitives and byte arrays:
+The model loader outputs a model to a `DataOutputStream` which supports both Java primitives and byte arrays:

 ```java
 public class ModelLoader {